Africa Slum Tours

 Whilst African slum tours are a controversial subject, it is important to remember that they do provide employment and income for the people living there.
 Individuals can be employed as tour guides for the slums and craft-workers producing souvenirs have an opportunity to sell their goods to visiting tourists.
 A percentage of the revenue from slum tours is usually invested back into the community, benefiting those living there.

-Our tours provide visitors with the chance to gain a better understanding of African culture.
+Our tours provide you with a better understanding of African culture

 Image source: https://www.africantrails.co.uk/images/at-2.jpg